eProsima/Fast-DDS-docs/docs/fastdds/discovery/includes/server_client.rst

 DiscoverySettings
 """""""""""""""""

-A discovery_protocol_ ``discoveryProtocol`` member specifies the participant's discovery kind.
+A ``discoveryProtocol`` member (:ref:`discovery_protocol`) specifies the participant's discovery kind.
 As was explained before to setup a server-client discovery it may be:

 .. csv-table::
     :header: "enum value", "Description"